darshanz/RecyclerViewDemo/README.md

 # RecyclerViewDemo

 RecyclerDemo for Android App Development Training.
+(Class 9)

-(Class 9) :: Intro to RecyclerView, Using Different Types Of Adapters.
+Intro to RecyclerView,

+* Using Different Types Of Layoutmanagers.

+-> LinearLayoutManager

+-> GridLayoutManager

+-> StaggeredGridLayoutManager